How To Sue The NHS For Misdiagnosis Of Your Illness Or Injury

 2. If someone doesn’t have the mental capacity to claim, the medical negligence claims time limit is suspended indefinitely.
 A litigation friend can claim on behalf of them.
 In the event that they recover, they will have three years to start their own claim if one has not already been made.

-If you would like to know more about the time limits that apply to making a claim, or if you would just like more general information on how to sue NHS for misdiagnosis, speak to our team today.
+If you would like any further information about the time limits that apply to making a claim, or if you would just like more general information on how to sue NHS for misdiagnosis, speak to our team today.

 Claim Compensation For Misdiagnosis With A No Win No Fee Solicitor

 When your solicitor offers their services on a No Win No Fee basis, they usually won’t ask you for an upfront payment.
 They don’t ask for payments towards ongoing fees either.
-Furthermore, if your claim is not successful, you won’t have to pay your solicitor for their services.
+Furthermore, if the claim is not successful, you won’t have to pay anything for the solicitor’s services.

-If your solicitor is successful, they will take a legally capped percentage of your compensation award.
-This is called a success fee.
+If your solicitor is successful, they will take a percentage of your compensation award.
+That percentage, known as the success fee, is capped because of a legal ceiling put in place by The Conditional Fee Agreements Order 2013.

 If you have any questions about claiming compensation for misdiagnosis, please get in touch with our advisors.
 In addition to answering your questions, you could be connected to one of the solicitors from our panel.